Why Carrier Thermostat Blinking Cool ON? – Troubleshooting Guide

-Your Carrier thermostat will have a blinking ‘cool on’ message when the system goes into a delay mode – that is done to prevent the equipment from short-cycling.
+Your Carrier thermostat will have a blinking ‘Cool On’ message when the system goes into a delay mode – that is done to prevent the equipment from short-cycling.
 Under normal circumstances, the message will go away in 5 minutes, and the unit will start cooling your house.

-What Does It Mean When Your Thermostat Says Cool On?
+What Does It Mean When Your Thermostat Says ‘Cool On’?

-‘Cool on’ is your system’s special mode that is regulated by the thermostat.
+‘Cool On’ is your system’s special mode that is regulated by the thermostat.
 It is there to inform you that your AC has been turned on and is now cooling your house.

-Why Is Cool On Flashing on My Carrier Thermostat?
+Why Is ‘Cool On’ Flashing on My Carrier Thermostat?

-If ‘cool on’ is flashing for only a few minutes, then you have nothing to worry about.
+If ‘Cool On’ is flashing for only a few minutes, then you have nothing to worry about.
 It is a built-in safety measure that prevents short-cycling and protects the compressor from getting damaged.

 Read: Carrier Furnace Error Codes – Troubleshooting Guide

-In the majority of cases, ‘cool on’ is a delay message.
+In the majority of cases, ‘Cool On’ is a delay message.
 You would simply have to wait for a few minutes and the unit will get back to normal operation.

 In about 5 minutes, the message should stop flashing.
 However, if it doesn’t, this might be an indication that there is something wrong with the system.

-Thermostat Blinking Cool On, But No Air
+Carrier Thermostat Blinking COOL ON, But No Cold Air

 Here are a few things that you can try to do: